 - Violence and abuse are not an OK way to sort things out.
 They are illegal.

 - Your violent or abusive behaviour can land you in trouble.
 You could be disciplined at work or at uni, by a discrimination board, or face getting into trouble with the law.
-Have a look at the topic Violence for ideas about stopping being violent.

 - Remember that studies show that young people who bully others are more likely to end up in prison.
 Choose not to go down that road.
 Change your behaviour now.